- What do I need to know about pain control?

 Whether you have pain and the amount of pain you have depends on the type of cancer, its stage (extent), and your pain threshold (tolerance for pain).
 Most of the pain occurs when a tumor presses on bones, nerves, or body organs.
 People with advanced cancer are more likely to have pain.

-Spinal cord compression: When a tumor spreads to the spine, it can press on the spinal cord.
+When a tumor spreads to the spine, it can press on the spinal cord.
 This is called spinal cord compression.
-The first sign of the compression is usually back and/or neck pain, sometimes with pain or weakness in an arm or leg.
+The first sign of compression is usually back and/or neck pain, sometimes with pain, numbness, or weakness in an arm or leg.
 Coughing, sneezing, or other movements often make it worse.
 If you have this pain, get help right away.
 This compression must be treated quickly to keep you from losing control of your bladder or bowel or being paralyzed.
 Your doctor can treat the cause of the pain and also give you medicine to relieve the pain.
 If you are treated for the compression soon after the pain begins, you can usually avoid serious outcomes such as bladder or bowel problems.
-Treatments usually involve radiation therapy to shrink the tumor.
-Or you may have surgery to remove the tumor, which is then followed by radiation.
+Treatments usually involve radiation therapy and steroids to shrink the tumor.
+Or you may have surgery to remove a tumor that’s pressing on the spine, which may be followed by radiation.

-Bone pain: This type of pain can happen when cancer spreads to the bones.
-Treatment may be aimed at controlling the cancer, or it can focus on the affected bones.
-External radiation may be aimed at the weakened bone.
+This type of pain can happen when cancer spreads to the bones.
+Treatment may be aimed at controlling the cancer, or it can focus on protecting the affected bones.
+External radiation may be used to treat the weakened bone.
 Sometimes a radioactive medicine is given that settles in the affected areas of bone and helps to make them stronger.
 Bisphosphonates are other medicines that can help make diseased bones stronger and help keep bones from breaking.
 These are examples of treatments that are aimed at stopping the cause of the bone pain.
 You may still need opioids or other pain medicines, but sometimes these treatments can greatly reduce your pain.

 Pain from procedures and surgery

-Surgical pain: Surgery is often used to treat cancers that grow as solid tumors, but other treatments such as radiation or chemotherapy may also be given.
+Surgery is often used to treat cancers that grow as solid tumors, but other treatments such as radiation or chemotherapy may also be given.
 Depending on the kind of surgery you have, some amount of pain is usually expected.
-Doctors prescribe pain medicines so that you do not have to be in pain when your surgery is over.
-If you tell your doctor or nurse that you are hurting after surgery, you can almost always get medicine to treat it right away.
-Pain due to surgery can last from a few days to a few weeks, depending on how extensive the surgery was.
+Doctors prescribe pain medicines so that you don’t have to be in pain when your surgery is over.
+If you tell your doctor or nurse that you’re hurting after surgery, you can almost always get medicine to treat it right away.
+Pain due to surgery can last from a few days to a few weeks, depending on the type of surgery.

-Phantom pain: This is a longer-lasting effect of surgery, beyond the usual surgical pain.
-If you have had an arm, leg, or even a breast removed, you may still feel pain or other unusual or unpleasant feelings that seem to be coming from the absent (phantom) body part.
-Doctors are not sure why this happens, but phantom pain is real; it is not "all in your head."
+This is a longer-lasting effect of surgery, beyond the usual surgical pain.
+If you’ve had an arm, leg, or even a breast removed, you may still feel pain or other unusual or unpleasant feelings that seem to be coming from the absent (phantom) body part.
+Doctors are not sure why this happens, but phantom pain is real; it’s not “all in your head.”

 Pain from other cancer treatments